Prag8855/aab/content/guides/english-cinemas-berlin.md

 ## English movie playtimes

 Berlin.de has a [list of movies in their original language](https://www.berlin.de/kino/_bin/azfilm.php/ov), but it's hard to use.
-I prefer [OV-Berlin](https://ov-berlin.info/movies/).
+I prefer [OV-Berlin](https://ov-berlin.info/movies/) and [englishcinemaberlin.com].

 **[Find movies in English ➞](https://ov-berlin.info/movies/)**{{ fail_on('2026-06-01') }}